1984 Virginia Slims World Championship Series

 The Virginia Slims World Championship Series was the elite tour for professional women's tennis organised by the Women's Tennis Association (WTA).
-It was held in place of the WTA Tour from 1983 until 1987 and featured tournaments that had previously been part of the Toyota Series and the Avon Series.
+It was held in place of the WTA Tour from 1983 until 1989 and featured tournaments that had previously been part of the Toyota Series and the Avon Championships Circuit.
 It included the four Grand Slam tournaments and a series of other events.
-ITF tournaments were not part of the tour, although they awarded points for the WTA World Ranking.
+ITF World Circuit tournaments were not part of the tour, although they were awarded points for the WTA World Ranking.

+Tournaments were categorized by prize money on offer.

 Schedule

 The table below shows the 1984 Virginia Slims World Championship Series schedule.